Jackshan-Venujan/Traffic-Light-simplified/README.md

 **ONNX** (Open Neural Network Exchange) is a universal model format that runs on virtually any hardware and framework — including Android apps, web browsers (via WebAssembly), C++ applications, and embedded devices.
 PyTorch `.pt` files require Python and PyTorch to run; `.onnx` files do not.

-**Why:** The `.pt` model cannot be deployed to a phone or website.
+The `.pt` model cannot be deployed to a phone or website.
 ONNX export is the gateway to real-world deployment.

 ---

 ### Cell 23 — Summary + 7 Next Steps

-**What:** Prints a complete project summary — dataset statistics, model configuration, training outcome, and final test metrics — in a formatted block.
+Prints a complete project summary — dataset statistics, model configuration, training outcome, and final test metrics — in a formatted block.
 Lists 7 actionable next steps for improving the model further.

-**Why:** Serves as the final record of the project.
+Serves as the final record of the project.
 Useful for documentation, sharing results, and planning future iterations.

 ---